You are here

-Recognizing that each institution, sector, and consortium is different, consortia maintain there is value in creating a consistent pricing and discount approach for resources under consideration for licensing.
+Recognizing that each organization, sector, and consortium is different, consortia maintain there is value in creating a consistent pricing and discount approach for resources under consideration for licensing.

 New Product Licensing Process

-The eBox and Ranking Survey are open only to member institutions.
+The eBox and Ranking Survey are open only to member organizations.
 Vendors wishing to have their products licensed by eHLbc should follow these steps:

-- solicit interest in the product from among member institutions
+- solicit interest in the product from among member organizations,

-- then ask the members to consider nominating the product for consideration in the eBox.
+- ask the members to consider nominating the product for consideration in the eBox.

 Many vendors find that the best way to reach many eHLbc member staff at once is by participating in the BC Library Association annual conference.